BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 ```

-Optionally clear the singularity and temporary cache to save space.
+Optionally clear the Singularity and temporary cache to save space.

 ```
 rm -r cache/*